s33d1ing/GetOptions/README.md

 This module helps scripts to parse the command line arguments in $args.

-It supports the same conventions as the Unix getopt() function differentiating between arguments starting with "-" and "--".
+It supports the same conventions as the getopt function but allows arguments starting with "-" and "--".
 Long options similar to those supported by GNU software may be used as well via an optional third argument.

 The function returns an array containing the Options as a hashtable and the remaining arguments as a string array.
+If an error is encountered, a third array object containing the message.

     Arguments:
         Array of values for undeclared parameters that are passed to a function, script, or script block.